awpala/my-omscs-notes/cs-6515/04-graph-algorithms.md

 \{ H, I, J, K, L \}
 $$

 Recall (cf. Section 17) that if we run depth first search (DFS) from a vertex residing in either of these sink strongly connected components (SCCs) (e.g., vertex $K$ ), then no other vertices are visited besides those of the sink strongly connected component (SCC) itself.
-Once we have fully explored such a sink strongly connected component (SCC), we can designate it accordingly as visited (e.g., $1$ in the figure shown above) and then proceed onto the next sink strongly strongly component (SCC) via corresponding topological ordering (e.g., $\{ D \}$ in the figure shown above), proceeding in this manner until the entire graph has been explored.
+Once we have fully explored such a sink strongly connected component (SCC), we can designate it accordingly as visited (e.g., $1$ in the figure shown above) and then proceed onto the next sink strongly connected component (SCC) via corresponding topological ordering (e.g., $\{ D \}$ in the figure shown above), proceeding in this manner until the entire graph has been explored.

 ![](./assets/12-GR1-029.png){ width=650px }